Give me 5 minutes, and I’ll turn a $49 investment into $40,000.

 A host of in-built legal problems aside, that’s not even the end of the story, because we’ve still got the aftermath to consider.
 Typically, after purchase, you would download this thing, have it available to you as an MS Word document, and then start to make your own changes to it, not knowing that there are another 20 key provisions missing, at least another 15 serious mistakes, and a limitless amount of damage you can do by making edits that seem like common sense but that will turn you into lawsuit bait faster than a lawyer can lick his chops.

-The last thing you need is for someone to put you in harm’s way by representing that they are SELLING you a document designed to protect you, when in fact, they have not taken even a moment to research recent changes in employment law, and then applied that knowledge to keeping their template up to date.
+The last thing you need is for someone to put you in harm’s way by representing that they are SELLING you a document designed to protect you, when in fact, they have not taken even a moment to research changes in employment law or keep the template up to date.
 No one is perfect, but to not even make a good faith attempt at keeping their product updated is simply not acceptable.

 Did I mention that the $40,000 from the title of this piece would be likely to come out of your pocket, in the form of a legal settlement?

-If you run a medical or dental practice, we can help.
+If you run a healthcare practice, we can help.

 It’s not hard to start lowering your risks.
-Have your handbook reviewed and kept up to date by a qualified and competent HR attorney or specialist.
-Do this on a yearly basis, and when you hear about changes in your state’s laws, ask that HR specialist to explain how they affect you, and if your book should be amended.
+Have your handbook reviewed and kept up to date by a qualified and competent HR expert.
+Do this on a yearly basis, and when you hear about changes in the law, ask that HR expert to explain how they affect you, and if your book should be amended.
 Then, see if there are any new employer posting requirements, or any new paperwork that must be handed out.
 By staying on top of this, you are not only staying compliant, you are also actively avoiding the types of employee upsets that lead to lawsuits and settlements.

-Here at CEDR, we evaluate current handbooks and offer in-depth policy critiques to medical, dental, and veterinarian offices.
+Here at CEDR, we evaluate current handbooks and offer in-depth policy critiques to healthcare practices.
 See how here.